Ureteroscopy

 What is a ureteroscopy?

-A ureteroscopy is a minimally invasive procedure that’s used to treat kidney stones in the ureters (the tubes from your kidneys to your bladder) or kidneys.
-It’s one of the most effective treatments for kidney stones up to a size of 15 mm.
+A ureteroscopy is a minimally invasive procedure used to treat kidney stones located in the ureters (the tubes that carry urine from the kidneys to the bladder) or within the kidneys themselves.
+It’s one of the most effective treatments for stones up to 15mm in size.

 More information

-A ureteroscopy is performed under a general anaesthetic, meaning you’ll be asleep during the procedure.
-It normally takes less than an hour and is usually performed as a day case procedure, meaning you’ll be able to go home later the same day.
+A ureteroscopy is performed under a general anaesthetic, so you will be asleep throughout the procedure.
+It typically takes less than an hour and is carried out as a day-case procedure, allowing you to return home on the same day.

 During a ureteroscopy:

-Once the anaesthetic has taken effect, your surgeon will insert the ureteroscope into your urethra and up into your bladder and ureters.
+Once the anaesthetic has taken effect, the ureteroscope is gently inserted into the urethra and advanced into the bladder and ureter.

-Your surgeon will examine your ureters and kidneys for any stones, growths or other abnormalities.
+Your surgeon examines the ureters and kidneys for stones, growths, or other abnormalities.

-Kidney stone fragments may be removed or left to pass out of your body on their own.
+Stone fragments may either be removed or left to pass naturally.

-A temporary stent may be inserted to keep your ureter open while it’s healing.
+A temporary ureteric stent may be placed to keep the ureter open during healing.

 infection